-- it is a credit sale and the borrower has to pay in full for the goods or services within two months (except where the trader is a mobile trader). - someone has overdrawn their bank account without having an agreed overdraft facility on the account. - the borrower is acting as trustee for a family trust. - It is a student loan (provided under the Student Loan Scheme Act 2011).
+- it is a credit sale and the borrower has to pay in full for the goods or services within two months - someone has overdrawn their bank account without having an agreed overdraft facility on the account - → the borrower is acting as trustee for a family trust.

 However, these transactions are still credit contracts and they can still be re-opened by the courts if they are oppressive.
-You can read more in our fact sheet Oppressive contracts - protections for borrowers at www.comcom.govt.nz/oppressive-contracts
+You can read more in our fact sheet Oppressive contracts - protections for borrowers at www.comcom.govt. nz/oppressive-contracts